llm-bible/llm-bible.github.io/_publications/jain2023llm.markdown

 bibkey: jain2023llm
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2311.14904"}
-tags: ['Training Techniques', 'Model Architecture', 'Pretraining Methods', 'Fine-Tuning', 'Applications', 'Attention Mechanism']
+tags: ['Fine-Tuning', 'Applications', 'Model Architecture', 'Training Techniques', 'Attention Mechanism', 'Pretraining Methods']
 ---
 Natural language to code generation is an important application area of LLMs and has received wide attention from the community.
 The majority of relevant